-This is the peer reviewed version of the following article: Ferreira, M. A. M. & Filipe, J. A. (2018).
-Nanotechnology applications: the future arrived suddenly.
-In Ayesha Sohail, Zhiwu Li (Ed.), Computational approaches in biomedical nano-engineering. (pp. 23-41).
-Weinheim: Wiley., which has been published in final form at https://dx.doi.org/10.1002/9783527344758.ch2.
+This is the peer reviewed version of the following article: Ferreira, M. A. M., Filipe, J. A., Coelho, M. & Chavaglia, J. (2017).
+Nanotechnology applications in industry and medicine.
+Acta Scientiae et Intellectus.
+3 (2), 31-50.
 This article may be used for non-commercial purposes in accordance with the Publisher's Terms and Conditions for self-archiving.